Mortgage Score Calculator

 Monthly Income

-Your income each month after tax.
-If you are buying with another person, you can add their income to this figure.
+Your total income each month after tax.
+If you are buying with another person, you can combine these figures.

 Monthly Debt

 Mortgage payments, car loans, credit card bills.
-Add up how much you pay each month to maintain these debts.
+Add up how much you pay in total each month to maintain these debts.

 Loan Amount